wilsonmar/wilsonmar.github.io/_posts/2018-07-17-salesforce-rock-stars.md

 <a target="_blank" href="https://www.linkedin.com/in/tomhasselman">Tom Hasselman</a> (<a target="_blank" href="https://twitter.com/prajsszz">@TomHasselman</a>), Sr. Product Marketing Manager

 <a target="_blank" href="https://www.linkedin.com/in/vala-afshar-3030021">Vala Afshar</a> (<a target="_blank" href="https://twitter.com/prajsszz">@ValaAfshar</a>), Chief Digital Evangelist

+   * Articles on HuffPost include <a target="_blank" href="http://www.huffingtonpost.com/vala-afshar/the-next-generation-of-cu_b_11921916.html?">artificial intelligence will power the next generation of the customer experience</a>

 <a target="_blank" href="https://www.linkedin.com/in/wadewegner">Wade Wegner</a> (<a target="_blank" href="https://twitter.com/WadeWegner">@WadeWegner</a>), VP, Product Management: